CRM User Manual: Lead Management, Lesson 2: Lead Qualification

 To qualify leads efficiently, your process may look like this:

-1. Create CRM Project
+1. Create CRM Project and enter relevant contacts and details

 2. Upload plan PDFs to the Files section